obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/ACME.md

 ## Model test

-- [ ] This checklist item is not a task as it doesn't include the global filter
+- [ ] This checklist item is not a task as it doesn't include the Global Filter